bppwrite/bppwrite.github.io/content/show/2019-2020/the-absentee/index.md

 +++

 Far out in the Milky Way, “Beacons” serve as lighthouses for warping spaceships around the galaxy.
-When a U.S. Spaaaaaace Forces ship explodes near Beacon 44.AR.90, its Operator finds herself alone in deep spaaaaaace with only her ship’s AI for companionship.
-That is, until a persistent canvasser calls, desperate to convince her to vote absentee in the 2088 eating contest.
+When a U.S. Space Forces ship explodes near Beacon 44.AR.90, its Operator finds herself alone in deep space with only her ship’s AI for companionship.
+That is, until a persistent canvasser calls, desperate to convince her to vote absentee in the 2088 Election.

 Box office opens at 6:30pm, house opens at 7pm, shows begin at 7:30pm.